imotai/devgen_landing_page/docs/getting_started.md

 :::tip

-The Github Models is free currently
+* The [Github Models](https://github.com/marketplace/models) is free currently

 :::

+## Installation

+* Install the stable version from Chrome Web Store
+* Download from [Github](https://github.com/getdevgen/devgen/releases) and install it using developer mode

 ## Setup

-1. Install the Devgen extension from the Chrome Web Store.
-2. Open one of your GitHub repositories in Chrome.
+1. Open one of your GitHub repositories in Chrome.
-3. Click the DevGen icon to open the sidebar panel.
+2. Click the Devgen icon to open the sidebar panel.
-4. Log in with your GitHub account.
+3. Log in with your GitHub account.
-5. Connect to your preferred model provider: GitHub Models or OpenRouter
+4. Connect to your preferred model provider: GitHub Models or OpenRouter

 If everything is set up correctly, you should see the Devgen interface.
 If you encounter any issues during setup. please create an [issue](https://github.com/getdevgen/devgen/issues/new/choose) on our GitHub repository.